 There are various valuable ways to stay connected to your Wisconsin MBA program.

 - Mentor, talk, or mock interview.
 Current students would love to benefit from your experience.
 Contact Linda Barrett, Assistant Director of SHR Center, if you are willing to volunteer as a mentor, you would facilitate a Friday Workshop on a topic of mutual interest, or you are available to mock interview students.
 Distance technology is always an option.

 - Hire a badger.
 Our students’ MBA experience includes a professional internship between the first and second years.
 If you are interested in recruiting HR badgers for either internships or full-time positions, contact Betsy Golomski, Assistant Director of the MBA Career Management Center.

 - Make a financial gift.
-We are making positive changes to ensure the development of our students, including installing a large monitor in the SHR Center, and providing SHRM-CP certification prep.
-Honestly, every dollar helps.
+We are making many positive changes to ensure the development of our students, including SHRM-CP certification prep, workshops, and case studies.
+Honestly: every dollar helps.
 Please consider donating to our SHR Program Fund or the larger WSB general fund.
 Thank you!